How to Move Schools When Moving House

 School Catchment Areas and Distance Criteria Explained

 A catchment area is a geographical area that will determine if your child can attend a certain school, based on their permanent residence and how far away it is from the school.
 The catchment area is likely to change each year based on the number of applications per year.
+This factor is especially important to consider when moving long-distance.

 Essentially, the closer you live to the school, the better chance you have of getting your school place accepted.
 Whilst distance from the school is usually the main factor in getting accepted into the school, some schools will apply other factors first, or use a combination of factors.